School to block apps on students' phones

 Teaching union NASUWT say limiting smartphone access could reduce teacher "abuse" via filming or recording.

-Dave Colsten, director of digital learning at the independent boys school, said although students were not using phones during lessons, it had considered banning them in the past.
+Dave Costen, director of digital learning at the independent boys school, said although students were not using phones during lessons, it had considered banning them in the past.

 The app, he says is a "halfway house" and will limit students' usage between 08:25 and 16:00.